SirawitC/Transformer_from_scratch_pytorch/README.md

 **Multi-Head Attention**

 Building upon the previously discussed scaled dot-product attention, the transformer extends this concept to have multiple scaled dot-product attentions in parallel (a.k.a heads), hence the name "Multi-Head Attention."
 This allows the model to attend to information from different parts of the embedding dimension, thereby enhancing the model's robustness and ability to capture diverse contextual relationships.
+The equation for this technique is as follows.

 ```math
 \begin{aligned}